ananthy123/iss-lab-3-ananthy123/Readme.md

 * Fill out the registration form and submit the details.
 * Upon successful registration, you will be redirected to a success page.
 * You can view user details by visiting http://localhost:5000/user/<user_id>, where <user_id> is the user's ID.
 * (Assumptions) The user ID has to start from 1 to any integer, the default user ID has been set to 0.
+When the user creates a new ID, the default ID will be added too for example purposes.
 ## Project Structure
 * registration.py: The main Flask application file.
 * templates/: Contains HTML templates for the application.